Graduate Study at UIC

 Acceptance of Offer of Financial Support

-The University of Illinois at Chicago follows the national practice of allowing admitted students until April 15 to accept offers of financial support for the upcoming academic year.
+The University of Illinois Chicago follows the national practice of allowing admitted students until April 15 to accept offers of financial support for the upcoming academic year.
 Students are under no obligation to respond to offers of financial support prior to April 15.

 Degree admissions are classified as either full or limited status.
 Students admitted on limited standing are those admitted on a provisional basis.
 Requirements for limited standing admission must be approved and supported by the Graduate College.
 The Graduate College with the advice of the graduate program sets the conditions for limited standing.